-The CO (cognate object) is morphologically linked to the verb, but with respect to the possibility of selecting an object other than the CO, the construction can be at least classified into two different types, eventive-CO and referential-CO.
-Consider the following two different sets of corpus examples.2)
+The CO (cognate object) is morphologically linked to the verb, but with respect to the possibility of selecting an object other than the CO, the construction can be at least classified into two different types, EVENTIVE-CO and REFERENTIAL-CO.
+Consider the following two different sets of corpus examples:2

-- (2) Eventive-CO - a.
-He smiled a lovely smile/a lovely laugh/a giggle and patted me on my shoulder. - b.
-He slept a deep leaden sleep/a deep slumber, and dreamed of the submarine. - (3) Referential-CO - a.
-When he saw her house, he sang the second song/the second melody.
+- (2) EVENTIVE-CO - a.
+He smiled a lovely smile/a lovely laugh/a giggle and patted me on my shoulder.

-2) The corpus data are only grammatical ones: the ungrammatical expression is our addition.
+2The corpus data are only grammatical ones: the ungrammatical expression is our addition.